rwieruch/open-crowd-fund/README.md

 * run your client-side application and your payment server on the command line
 * visit your client-side application in the browser
 * fund the project with a [test credit card](https://stripe.com/docs/testing#cards)
-* verify 1) that the funding progress updates and 2) the test payment is visible at your Stripe dashboard
+* verify 1) that the funding progress updates and 2) the test payment is visible in your Stripe dashboard
 * you are ready to deploy it!

 ## Customize